 Ready to get started?

-Here are five actions you can do today that will start your journey towards a healthy weight:
+Here are 5 actions you can do today that will start your journey towards a healthy weight:

 - Check your body mass index (BMI).
 BMI is often used to determine if a person is underweight, overweight or within a healthy weight range.
 If your BMI is in the overweight range, aim to achieve a weight that puts your BMI in the healthy range.
 If it is in the obese range, aim to lose between 5% and 10% of your starting weight.
 Having lots of muscle may put your BMI in the unhealthy range, even if you have little body fat.
 However, this will not apply to most people.

 - Think about the next snack you plan to have and swap it for something healthier.
 Many common snacks, such as sweets, chocolate, biscuits and chips, are high in fat and sugar and kilojoules that we don’t need.
 Today, swap your mid-morning or mid-afternoon snack for a piece of fruit, or another healthy snack.
 (For a list of healthy snacks, see LiveLighter).
 Aim to do the same every day.

 - Swap drinks that are high in calories for drinks that are lower in fat and sugars.
 Plain tap water is the best drink choice.
 It's cheap, quenches your thirst and has no kilojoules.
 You could try sparkling water, plain reduced-fat milk or tea or coffee without added sugar.
 Don’t forget that alcohol is also high in kilojoules, so cutting down will or choosing low-alcohol drinks can help you to control your weight, and it’s healthier.
 For more ideas on healthy drinks, see LiveLighter.

 - Fit just one extra walk into your day.
 Fast walking is a way to burn kilojoules, and you can often fit it into your daily routine.
 You might walk to the shops during your lunch break, get off the bus one stop early on the way home and walk the rest of the way, or take the stairs rather than the lift.
 Ideally, you should aim to walk 10,000 steps a day; it’s not as many as it sounds.